OSGeo/OSGeoLive-doc/doc/sponsors.rst

 Georepublic is a Geolocation Technology Company, that embraces the idea of Free Software, and provide support and custom development for Open Source GIS software.

-.. include :: sponsors_osgeo.rst
+.. include:: sponsors_osgeo.rst

 Contributors
 ================================================================================

-.. include :: ../contributors.rst
+.. include:: contributors.rst

 Translators
 ================================================================================

-.. include :: ../translators.rst
+.. include:: translators.rst